wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 A core experience should be _just_ these things.
 Everything else is an enhancement.

 The way this has been achieved so far at the BBC has been to create a small `core.css` stylesheet containing just the styles for points 3 and 4.
-Then, provided the browser cuts the mustard, some JavaScript inserts an `enhanced.css` stylesheet into the page which contains the rest of the styling.
+Then, provided the browser cuts the mustard, some JavaScript inserts an `enhanced.css` stylesheet into the page that contains the rest of the styling.
 This JavaScript is also responsible for downloading and initialising other JavaScript enhancements, like live updates and localisation services.

 ## The problem with the BBC News core experience